 - Patrons shall not bring pets or animals into the Library other than service animals covered by the ADA or therapy dogs as part of designated library programs.

-- Photographs shall not be taken on Library premises without the permission of the Library Administration and the permission of all Library users to be photographed.
+- Photographs and video recordings and broadcasts shall not be taken on Library premises without the permission of the Library Administration and the permission of all Library users who are to be photographed, recorded or broadcast.

 - Patrons shall not engage in sexual activity.